daniel-salmon/firstpass-backend/README.md

 The project was written with the intention of deploying this server on Heroku (although very little is custom tailored to Heroku -- perhaps the main thing is the way the Docker `CMD` is written in shell form style).
-The best documentation for that will be Heroku docs, since what is written here will inevitably be out of date.
+The best documentation for that will be Heroku docs, since what is written here might inevitably get out of date.
 However, as of this writing the process is:

 Build the image and push to Heroku's container registry: